mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - Gateway-Stored volumes provide seamless, asynchronous, and secure backup of your onpremises storage without new processes or hardware.

 - Gateway-VTLs enable you to keep your current tape backup software and processes while storing your data more cost-effectively and simply on the cloud.

+### AWS CloudTrail

+It records API calls made on your account and delivers log files to your Amazon S3 bucket.
+AWS CloudTrail’s benefit is visibility into account activity by recording API calls made on your account.

+AWS CloudTrail records the following information about each API call:

+- The name of the API
+- The identity of the caller
+- The time of the API call
+- The request parameters
+- The response elements returned by the AWS Cloud service

+Validated log files are invaluable in security and forensic investigations

+### Software Architecture Best Practices

+tenets of architecture best practices

+- Design for failure and nothing will fail.
+- Implement elasticity.
+- Leverage different storage options.
+- Build security in every layer.
+- Think parallel.
+- Loose coupling sets you free.
+- Don’t fear constraints.

 ## References